ClumsySmurfCode/Notes/README.md

+**"If you are HR and looking for Developer?
+Please do not contact me if you have restriction on budget."
+I am very much interested in good work but not ready for bargaining like "Fish market".**

 - 👋 Hi, I’m @himanshumalvi
 - 👀 I’m interested in Microservices and JAVA Frameworks
 - 🌱 I’m currently learning Full stack development and System Design